Werferstein/My-collection-of-useful-or-whatever-SQL-scripts/README.md

 __*Print without limitation max characters.sql*__

 The print command limits the output of a SQL string to a certain number.
 The function splits sections so that no text is lost.

+__*A quick data comparison for specific table fields on different servers.sql*__

+It is often necessary to make a statement about the data equality for certain fields of a table in distributed databases.
+The fields can be determined in the small script and the various table links are also given.
+It is important that linked servers are also available on the executing server.